jasonjoyce971/GOL_JAS_Framework/README.md

 # GOL_JAS_Framework
 GOL_JAS_Framework combines the old GOL_Framework and GW_Framework with customised content and tutorial wikis for the mission makers of Guerrillas of Liberation ARMA 3 tactical coop clan.
 The ultimate objective is to modify GW_Framework to have the old toolset while expanding the content and making the entire process of mission making much easier, particularly for beginners.

+# Version 0.1.4
+* Added Neko-Arrows Resupply actions mainly for use in training missions

 # Version 0.1.3
 * Added Pre-configured initialisation for Nekos script package
 * Fixed AGs not issued packing bandage